-You'll begin your degree with the study of 15 wide-ranging compulsory modules, including an Introduction to Biomedical Science, Infection and Immunity and Protein Biochemistry.
+You’ll begin your degree with the study of 15 wide-ranging compulsory modules, including Biomedical Science in Practice, Infection and Immunity and Protein Biochemistry.

 In the second year of your course, you’ll move on to study subjects such as Medical Microbiology, Cellular Pathology and Cell Biology Techniques.

-On the BSc programme, you continue into your third and final year studying modules such as Medical Genetics, Ethics in Biomedicine and Pathobiology.
+You continue into your third and final year studying modules such as Medical Genetics and Ethics in Biomedicine.
 If you achieve the necessary criteria to proceed to the fourth year of the MSci degree, you will study Immunology, Diseases of the Brain and Molecular Basis of Cancer plus one other optional module and a research project.
-You will also receive in-depth training in the key techniques associated with modern biomedical practices.
+You will also receive in-depth training in the key techniques associated with modern biomedical practice.

 Where could it take you?

 This degree provides an excellent platform for research-based careers in biology and biomedicine, including further postgraduate study.
 In addition, there are many opportunities in the pharmaceutical industry, the food industry, forensic science and research institutes.
 Traditionally our graduates enter a wide range of careers, and the transferable skills acquired during this degree will make graduates attractive to employers in many other areas such as management, finance, teaching and marketing.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, you also graduate with the relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability awareness, career development, campus community and social development.
 Visit our Employability section for full details.

 Typical entry requirements

 For courses starting in 2016: